Last-minute flight cancellation policies?

 You don’t even have to be a citizen of the European Union to receive any of that - everyone has a right to care, no matter the citizenship or travel class.

 As long as you haven't been notified by the airline at least 14 days in advance and your flight falls under the EC 261 (see the rules below), the answer will be yes.
 And in this case you can receive both EU flight cancellation compensation and full refund (if you choose it, not a new flight).

 To be entitled to compensation:

 It doesn't matter if you're a European or not.

-You don't have to have travel insurance to claim EU flight compensation.
+You don't need travel insurance to claim EU flight compensation.

-The most important thing is to file a claim (to ask for it).
+The most important thing is to file a claim.